 In addition, the Firm is committed to celebrating both the uniqueness and commonality in our diversity.

 Female attorneys at Riker Danzig have long held positions of leadership in the Firm.
 Going back to when we were the first major New Jersey law firm to promote a female attorney to partner, we have continued to foster a culture where women advance and excel.
 When Kelly Crawford was named Firm Co-Chair, she became the first woman to step into that top role among the leading New Jersey firms.
 Other of our exceptional women attorneys serve on the Management Committee, as practice group chairs, office principal partner, and chairs of Firm committees.

 To discuss the unique concerns of our women attorneys and offer opportunities for enhancement of their professional development, the Firm hosts recurring women’s forums.
-Our women attorneys are consistently singled out by the legal community for distinctive honors, including NJBIZ’s “Power 100” and “Power 50 in Banking,” the New Jersey Law Journal’s “New Jersey Trailblazer,” “Top 40 Women Under 40,” and “Diverse Attorney of the Year,” Best Lawyers’ “Lawyer of the Year,” and Super Lawyers’ “Top 50 Women Attorneys in New Jersey.”
+Our women attorneys are consistently singled out by the legal and business communities for distinctive honors, including NJBIZ’s “Power 100” and “Power 50 in Banking,” the New Jersey Law Journal’s “New Jersey Trailblazer,” “Top 40 Women Under 40,” and “Diverse Attorney of the Year,” Best Lawyers’ “Lawyer of the Year,” and Super Lawyers’ “Top 50 Women Attorneys in New Jersey.”
 See Awards and Honors Methodology.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.

 Riker Danzig strives to connect with the top diverse law school students, actively participating in partnerships with diverse hiring programs on law school campuses.
 Some of the specific recruiting initiatives the Firm is involved with include: